instill-ai/deprecated-model/README.md

 ## Quick start

 > **Note**
-> Code in the main branch tracks under-development progress towards the next release and may not work as expected.
-If you are looking for a stable alpha version, please use [latest release](https://github.com/instill-ai/vdp/releases).

-> **Note**
 > The image of model-backend (~2GB) and Triton Inference Server (~23GB) can take a while to pull, but this should be an one-time effort at the first setup.

+**Use stable release version**

-Execute the following commands to start pre-built images with all the dependencies:
+Execute the following commands to pull pre-built images with all the dependencies to launch:

-**The stable release version**

 <!-- x-release-please-start-version -->
 ```bash
 $ git clone -b v0.7.0-alpha https://github.com/instill-ai/model.git && cd model

 # Launch all services
 $ make all
 ```
 <!-- x-release-please-end -->

-**The latest version for development**
+**Use latest version for local development**

+Execute the following commands to build images with all the dependencies to launch:

 ```bash
 $ git clone https://github.com/instill-ai/model.git && cd model